✨ Get to know Boldin’s AI Planner Assistant

 Medicare offers a wide range of immunizations, preventive screenings and well-being programs for free.

-Out of pocket medical costs are one of the three biggest expenditures for most retirees.
-Studies have shown that the total out of pocket Medicare costs are higher than the total Social Security income for the average retiree.
+Out-of-pocket medical costs are one of the three biggest expenditures for most retirees.
+Studies have shown that the total out-of-pocket Medicare costs are higher than the total Social Security income for the average retiree.
 In other words, Social Security income does not even cover what most retirees will have to spend on their health.

 So, it is important to make sure that your retirement finances are prepared for this major expense.

-From January 1 to March 31, 2025 you can switch Medicare Advantage plans or move back to Original Medicare if you change your mind after enrollment.
+From January 1 to March 31, 2026 you can switch Medicare Advantage plans or move back to Original Medicare if you change your mind after enrollment.

 Take financial wellness into your own hands and do it yourself retirement planning: easy, comprehensive, reliable.